winglang/docsite/blog/2023-10-12-constructs-api-design-2.md

 Hey there! 👋
 My name's Chris and I'm a software engineer on the Wing Cloud team.
-Lately I've been helping out building Wing's compiler, and the design of APIs in Wing's standard library.
+Lately I've been helping out building Wing's compiler, and designing APIs for Wing's standard library.

 In the [first post](./2023-09-25-constructs-api-design.md) in this series, I introduced some of the challenges of designing APIs for [constructs](https://github.com/aws/constructs) and frameworks like AWS CDK, CDKTF, and cdk8s when mutation is involved.